Friday, August 2, 2013

 Pebble in the Sky [Fawcett Crest 1971 edition; first published in 1950]

-Joseph Schwartz, a retired tailor from the mid-20th Century, is transported into the distant future where he acquires great psychic powers.
+Joseph Schwartz, a retired tailor from the mid-20th century, is transported into the distant future where he acquires great psychic powers.
 In this future, the Earth is part of a galaxy-spanning empire that has depleted the planet's resources and left it irradiated.
 A “Procurator” rules the Earth from a domed city in the Himalayas, where he plans to release a virus against the empire in revenge.
 Knowing that such an act would also doom the Earth, Schwartz uses his newfound mental powers to stop the plot before the virus is released.

 Two themes emerge in the novel.
 First, Asimov utilizes the growing post-war fear of radiation and threatened natural resources as a plot device.
 Second, the concept of a man out of time and/or place is influenced by such earlier tales as John Carter of Mars, Buck Rogers, and Flash Gordon.
 The influence of these works on Pebble in the Sky makes sense in light of the novel’s dedication to Asimov’s father “Who first introduced me [Isaac Asimov] to science fiction.”
 Given Asimov's birth date of 1920, John Carter, Buck Rogers, and Flash Gordon were certainly on his early reading list.
 Asimov's genius though is in selecting a humble, retired tailor as the protagonist.
 We can't all be Buck Rogers or Flash Gordon, but everyone can be Joseph Schwartz.